 While creatine appears to be one of the most beneficial supplements on the market when it comes to performance, there is no good evidence to suggest that creatine can help with the injury healing process.

 Creatine is essentially a tiny peptide (3 amino acids) naturally produced by your own body and should theoretically not interfere with any medications.
 However, clarify them with your doctor before taking creatine monohydrate as a supplement if you take prescription medications.

 No, creatine will be absorbed in practically all tissues.
 There is no commercial method available to increase the specific uptake of creatine in tissues.
 However, it is theoretically possible to achieve the use of current nanotechnology that pharmaceutical companies use for the delivery of particular tissue drugs.

 There is no evidence to suggest that cycling different creatine products will provide better results or are safer in the long term.

-In fact, if you find that a product that works for you and is well tolerated by your body, it may be beneficial to stick with that specific product until it becomes ineffective or causes some kind of discomfort or other side effect (this is highly unlikely).
+Find a product that works for you and is well tolerated by your body.
+It may be beneficial to stick with that specific product until it becomes ineffective or causes discomfort or other side effects (this is highly unlikely).